markusaksli/billion-row-challenge-cpp/README.md

 An actual attempt at optimizing my default approach.

 **Improvements**
+- Parsing and storing only minimal int station data (16 bytes) with a single 8 byte load per temperature
 - Using a fixed-size flat power-of-2 hash map with linear probing for even simpler lookups
-- Custom compact key structure for the map so more of them can fit in cache
+- Custom compact 4 byte key structure for the map so more of them can fit in cache
 - Did some experimentation on the quickest way to parse the delimiter, turns out just a basic char-by-char loop that combines calculating the hash worked better than anything smart.
 - Didn't do any hash seed searching in the source station names for a perfect hash function, felt too hacky or cheap.
+- Didn't manage to get any I/O improvements by touching pages or prefetching.

 ### [markusaksli_default_threaded](https://github.com/markusaksli/billion-row-challenge-cpp/blob/master/solutions/markusaksli_default_threaded/markusaksli_default_threaded.cpp)
 Multithreaded version of [markusaksli_default](https://github.com/markusaksli/billion-row-challenge-cpp/blob/master/solutions/markusaksli_default/markusaksli_default.cpp).